-A major Health Department was running data system that has been expanding over the years.
-Eventually, they ended up with highly outdated and inefficient environment with thousands of M...
+A major Health Department was running a data system that has been expanding over the years.
+Eventually, they ended up with a highly outdated and inefficient environment with thousands ...

 Are you keeping up with the latest SQL Server health check rules?

 Up until SQL Server 2012, Microsoft released versions of the SQL Server Best Practices Analyzer.
 This tool helped you identify potential issues with your SQL Server deployments.
 Since then, Microsoft stopped releasing the tool.
 So, they expect you to deploy Microsoft System Center Operations Manager with the SQL Server Management Pack to test database servers and databases for best practice rules.

 For many organizations, an additional investment in Microsoft System Center for managing databases is not cost effective.